-Paper cutting has developed as an art all around the world wherever
+Paper-cutting has developed as an art all around the world wherever

 paper is plentiful.
-The best known traditions are
+The best-known traditions are

 wycinanki from Poland.
-Paper cutting also has
+Paper-cutting also has

 a long and popular history in

 the Mayans in the 6th century.
-Each tradition of paper cutting has
+Each tradition of paper-cutting has

 developed a unique style that sets it apart from the others.
 The